steiflab/Ouroboros/OuriGAMi/OuriGAMi_LM.md

 ## Dormancy Depth

-This runs GAM model for every genes in files\$genes vs dormancy pseudotime.
+This runs linear model for every genes in files\$genes vs dormancy pseudotime.
 This will take a while to run, decrease number of genes or increase threads to speed up.